22nd February 2021

 The Walker Morris Planning Team has successfully defended a planning permission for the construction of a petrol filling station with ancillary retail floor space following an attempt to challenge the legality of the decision in the High Court.
-Permission for the scheme had been granted on appeal, in which the Walker Morris Team also acted.
+Planning permission for the scheme had been granted on appeal, in which the Walker Morris Team also acted.

 The Claimant, the promoter of a rival scheme, alleged that the Planning Inspector had failed to have regard to the cumulative impact of the development (together with the Claimant’s development) on local retail services.
 The challenge also involved a dispute in relation to planning policy and planning conditions.